Poincar\'e duality for loop spaces: Applications of Poincar e duality in string topology

-(b) This module is (not necessarily freely) generated by the Morse--Bott classes corresponding to closed geodesics of length at most $\ell$.
+(b) This module is (not necessarily freely) generated by classes that can be expressed as linear combinations of closed geodesics of length at most $\ell$.

-(c) In the splitting $\wc{H}_*\Lambda=\ol H_*\Lambda\oplus\ol H^{1-*}\Lambda$, the summand $\ol H_*\Lambda$ inherits the structure of a free and finitely generated $\K[s]$-module, and $\ol H^{1-*}\Lambda$ inherits the structure of a free and finitely generated $\K[s^{-1}]$-module.
+(c) In the splitting $\wh{H}_*\Lambda=\ol H_*\Lambda\oplus\ol H^{1-*}\Lambda$, the summand $\ol H_*\Lambda$ inherits the structure of a free and finitely generated $\bk[s]$-module, and $\ol H^{1-*}\Lambda$ inherits the structure of a free and finitely generated $\bk[s^{-1}]$-module.

-(d) $\wc{H}_*\Lambda$, $\ol H_*\Lambda$ and $\ol H^{1-*}\Lambda$ are finitely generated as $\K$-algebras. \end{corollary}
+(d) $\wh{H}_*\Lambda$, $\ol H_*\Lambda$ and $\ol H^{1-*}\Lambda$ are finitely generated as $\bk$-algebras. \end{corollary}

+\begin{remark} Although the splitting $\wh{H}_*\Lambda=\ol H_*\Lambda\oplus\ol H^{1-*}\Lambda$ is in general not canonical, the statement and proof of the Corollary should be understood as being valid for {\em any} splitting.
+Indeed, two splittings differ only in the 0-energy sector of constant loops, which is finite dimensional. \end{remark}

+\begin{remark} As shown by the explicit calculations from Example~\ref{ex:spheres} below, one outstanding application of Uebele's theorem is that for manifolds with periodic geodesic flow either of the loop products, homological or cohomological, can be derived from the other one. \end{remark}

-\begin{proof} We apply Theorem~\ref{thm:Uebele} to the unit disk cotangent bundle $W=D^*M$.
-Note that $c_1(D^*M)=0$, and by assumption all closed geodesics have Conley--Zehnder index ($=$ Morse index) $\geq 0>3-n$.
+\begin{proof}[Proof of Corollary~\ref{cor:Uebele}] We apply Theorem~\ref{thm:Uebele} to the unit disk cotangent bundle $V=D^*M$.
+Note that $2c_1(D^*M)=0$ and the square of the canonical line bundle carries a canonical trivialization determined by its canonical structure of Lagrangian fibration.
+In this trivialization the Conley--Zehnder index equals the Morse index, see also Appendix~\ref{sec:grading1}, and all closed geodesics have Conley--Zehnder index ($=$ Morse index) $>3-n$ by assumption (this is automatic if $n>3$ because the Morse index is $\ge 0$, and excludes the case $n=1$, hence $S^*M$ is necessarily connected).
 Moreover, $b=n-1+\lambda>0$, where $\lambda>3-n$ is the Morse index of a principal closed geodesic.
 So the hypotheses of Theorem~\ref{thm:Uebele} are satisfied, and parts (a) and (b) follow immediately.